Altinn/altinn-studio-docs/content/correspondence/getting-started/developer-guides/notifications/_index.en.md

 {{<children />}}

 {{% notice warning  %}}
-This section of the documentation is a work in progress, and as such currently makes extensive reference to external sources.
+This section of the documentation is a work in progress and currently makes extensive reference to external sources.
 {{% /notice %}}

 {{% notice warning  %}}
-Currently the Events for Correspondence are not ready for full-scale use, due to pending changes in Altinn Events and Authorization.
+Currently, the Events for Correspondence are not ready for full-scale use due to pending changes in Altinn Events and Authorization.
 This documents the expected scenario, but may be subject to change.
 {{% /notice %}}

 To use notifications in Altinn Correspondence, a notification order is placed when a message is created.
 The notification will primarily be sent out at the publication time of the message.
 If a reminder is activated, the reminder will be sent after 7 days if the message has not been read.
 In the test and staging environment, the reminder will be sent out after 1 hour if the message has not been read.

 Notifications can be sent via either email or SMS.
 While email does not have a time window, SMS notifications are sent between 9:00 AM and 5:00 PM.
 If the sending time falls outside this window, the notification will be sent the following day.
 {{% notice warning  %}}
-In the test environment, Notifications via SMS can only be sent out to phone numbers that are whitelisted internally.
+In the test environment, Notifications via SMS can only be sent to phone numbers that are whitelisted internally.
 Contact us at [Altinn@Slack#produkt-melding](https://join.slack.com/t/altinn/shared_invite/zt-7c77c9si-ZnMFwGNtab1aFdC6H_vwog) if this is required for your service.
 {{% /notice %}}

 A notification order is made by adding the following when initializing a message: